traefik/mesh/docs/content/configuration.md

 ## Static configuration

-- The Maesh image version can be manually defined if needed, as can the version for the Traefik CE mesh nodes.
+- The Maesh image version can be manually defined if needed, as can the version for the Traefik mesh nodes.

 - Debug logging can be globally enabled.